peaceiris/actions-gh-pages/README.md

 ### ⭐️ Keeping existing files `keep_files`

-By default, existing files in the publish branch are removed before adding the ones from publish dir.
+By default, existing files in the publish branch (or only in `destination_dir` if given) will be removed.
 If you want the action to add new files but leave existing ones untouched, set the optional parameter `keep_files` to `true`.

 Note that users who are using a Static Site Generator do not need this option in most cases.
 Please reconsider your project structure and building scripts, or use a built-in feature of a Static Site Generator before you enable this flag.